simanerush/hacker-news-app/README.md

-# hacker-news-app
+# Hacker News App
-an app for browsing hacker news!!👾
+An app for browsing hacker news!!👾

+## Features

+- Scroll through the most relevant tech news
+- Open the post in a Web View
+- Copy the link to the post
+- In progress: View comments

+## API

+The app uses `algolia` API to fetch news and comments.